najimali/git-cheat-sheets/README.md

 -git checkout master

-# How to ignore files & don't push it to GitHub??
+### How to ignore files & don't push it to GitHub??
-create a file with extension .gitignore then add the all the file name in the gitignore then git won't keep track of these files
+Create a file with extension .gitignore then add the all the file name in the gitignore then git won't keep track of these files